better-internet/radworks-grants/docs/blog/mirror_intro.md

 ## What is the scope of these grants?

-We are open to anything that improves the Radicle ecosystem or the greater FOSS and Web3 community at large.
+We are open to anything that improves the Radworks ecosystem or the greater FOSS and Web3 community at large.

 Generally speaking, we have two categories of grants: